 A standard (5yr) and ‘Long residence’ (10yr) ILR applications can take up to six months to process, and a further 1-2 weeks to receive the new BRP after a decision is made.

-An application submitted through the Super Priority route should result in a decision within 1-2 days but it will still take a further 1-2 weeks to then receive the new BRP.
+An application submitted through the Super Priority route should result in a decision within 1-2 working days but it will still take a further 1-2 weeks to then receive the new BRP.

 Even though the applicant will retain their documents, they must not travel while their application is being processed.
 Any travel outside the Common Travel Area (CTA) (UK, Ireland, Isle of Man, Jersey, Guernsey and the Channel Islands) automatically results in the application being withdrawn by the Home Office.